Skip to content ↓

 • Tutor Reading Programme;

-• Adult Mentoring Scheme has been developed where adults listen to identified year 8 pupils read during end of the day form time;
+• Adult Mentoring Scheme has been developed where adults listen to identified pupils read during lunchtimes;

 • English department deliver CPD on reading skills and strategies to whole staff.

-• Staff all reading a prize-winning children’s book
+• Staff reading a prize-winning children’s book as part of our Book Club for Teachers

 How do we inspire pupils to read?